 If you output the same file more than once in the NC program, the control appends the current output to the end of the contents already output within the target file.

 Printing messages

-You can also use the function D16 to print any messages on a connected printer.
+You can also use the function D16 to print the output files on a connected printer.